ScardyFluff/Fluff_Balloon_StarWindow/updates/Fluff_StarWindow/readme.txt

 Star Window
 A Kirby and the Forgotten Land Inspired Balloon.

-This balloon only works properly with the Ghost: Kirby Of The Stars.
+This balloon only works properly with the Ghost: Kirby of the Stars.

 Link to Font: https://fonts.google.com/specimen/Outfit